-Students who are homeless have educational rights under the McKinney-Vento Act, an important federal law.
+Students who are homeless have educational rights under the McKinney-Vento Act, a federal law that provides funding to support district programs that serve children and youth experiencing homelessness.

 If you think a student might be eligible for support under the McKinney-Vento Act, speak with your district liaison!
 Click here for a list of King County McKinney Vento Liaisons by school district.